Random String Generator

 - Password strength indicators

-- Bulk generation capabilities
+- Bulk random string generator capabilities

 - Multiple export formats (JSON, CSV, TXT)